 I defined a standard naming schema, determining the relevant data and sequencing of a token name.
 From this schema, we could generate any new token name based on its purpose and intended usage.
 In partnership with our content designer, I formalized the taxonomy for each part of the token name (e.g., a token “Role” can have a value of “success”, “critical”, “warning”, or “info”).

 From this schema, I generated the token names for our initial set of ~200 tokens (aliases & primitives for color and typography).
-Over two years later, this schema is still in use and has supported the addition of multiple new token types, including shadows/elevation, composite typography tokens, and size/space.
+Over three years later, this schema is still in use and has supported the addition of multiple new token types, including shadows/elevation, composite typography tokens, and size/space.

 For a theming MVP, we focused on color, font-family, and border-radius (everything else is the same for both brands).
 From just this small set applied across components, we’re able to reflect the unique identities of each brand — with room to scale to more drastic differences, sub-brands, or dark/light modes.